Antony-zdh/VideoTuna0.2-Tutorial/docs/source/getting_started/installation.rst

   .. image:: ../assets/install_instr_windows.png

-Steps to install: Accept the End User License Agreement > Choose the CUDA option (Simply installs CUDA would be enough for most cases).
-The installation process takes about 3 minutes.
+Steps to install:

+- Accept the End User License Agreement
+- Choose the CUDA option (Simply installs CUDA would be enough for most cases)

+The above installation process takes about 3 minutes.

 After installation, you may double check with ``nvcc -V``.
 If nvcc still not found, you should check Setting > System > About > Advanced system settings > Environment Variables, and ensure your cuda path is included in the PATH list (e.g. ``C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.9\bin``).